HomeDev GuideRecipesAPI Reference

 • Supports LINQ for querying data

-• Does not require custom tables, easy to upgrade/install
+• It does not require custom tables, is easy to upgrade or install

 • Supports multiple database tables to isolate stores